 - Treat your loyalty program members like premium users and offer them additional offers & discounts over non-members.

 - Make the signup process for loyalty programs easy.

 To get started with a loyalty program, do check out my guides on –

 2. Offer personalized rewards and discount rates

-If you don’t have a budget or resources to create a loyalty program, there’s another way to bring back the loyal customers to your store.
+If you don’t have a budget or resources to create a loyalty program, there’s another way to bring back loyal customers to your store.

 The idea is to offer your customers unique and personalized offers based on their past purchasing behavior and interaction on your site.
 You can use the concept of RFM (Recency, Frequency & Monetary) to identify your loyal customers and reward them accordingly.

 Some of the best rewards that you can offer are as follows –

 - Free shipping (if you charge additional shipping fees)

 - Buy One Get One offers ( customers love this!)